agkittens/Differences/README.md

 # Differences
-Short program that shows differences on 2 similar images
+Short program for uni laboratories that shows differences on 2 similar images